entando/entando-docs/vuepress/docs/v7.0/docs/getting-started/concepts-overview.md

 ```

-For more details about a specific ingress, you can use the `get` command, specifying the ingress name you want to check and the `yaml` output format.
+For more details about a specific ingress, use the `get` command, specifying the ingress name you want to check and the `yaml` output format.

 ```
 > kubectl get ingresses.extensions -n local qst-ingress -o yaml